chingu-voyages/V58-tier3-team-37/database-access-API/README.md

 ```

 # Special Thanks
-Thanks to the Chingu community and DataTalks Club for their resources and examples that helped shape this service.
+Thanks to the Chingu community and [Saverio Mazza](https://github.com/mazzasaverio) for their resources and his examples that helped shape this service.

 # Future Goals
 - [x] initial Cloud Run deployment